swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 S3.

-The `download_latest_logs` function downloads every log object under the prefix that was modified in the last `LOG_CUTOFF_HOURS` hours.
-Fluent Bit uploads timestamped objects as batches close, so concatenating them in `LastModified` order reproduces the original event stream.
+The `download_latest_logs` function downloads every log object under the prefix that was modified in the last `LOG_CUTOFF_HOURS` hours into a directory of `.log` files.
+Fluent Bit uploads timestamped objects as batches close, so `detect_drift.generate_report` can read them all together.

 #### Create `.github/workflows/monitor.yaml`